kenzo44/JigsawPixels/README.md

 # Jigsaw Pixels

-Converts a picture taken by a user into a puzzle
+Converts a picture taken by a user's front or rear camera into a puzzle

 ## Features